furrowb/ansible-dev-env/README.md

 # Environment Setup

 This playbook is my way to setup my personal development environment.
-In order to get started, first install ansible
+In order to get started, first install ansible:

 ```shell
 # Arch/Manjaro